The Flask Mega-Tutorial Part VIII: Followers

 Combining Own and Followed Posts

 There are two possible ways to expand this query to include the user's own posts.
 The most straightforward way is to leave the query as it is, but make sure all users are following themselves.
 If you are your own follower, then the query as shown above will find your own posts along with those of all the people you follow.
-The disadvantage of this method is that it affects the stats regarding followers.
+The disadvantage of this method is that it affects the counts of followers.
 All follower counts are going to be inflated by one, so they'll have to be adjusted before they are shown.
-The second way to do this is by create a second query that returns the user's own posts, and then use the "union" operator to combine the two queries into a single one.

 After considering both options I decided to go with the second one.
-Below you can see the followed_posts() function after it has been expanded to include the user's posts through a union:
+Below you can see the following_posts() method after it has been expanded to include the user's posts through a union:

 app/models.py: Followed posts query with user's own posts.